DanielLin97/daniellin97.github.io/_pages/mentorship.md

 * Jianzhao Huang, master student from Beijing University of Posts and Telecommunications (BUPT).
 Finished Projects: Towards Low-Resource Harmful Meme Detection with LMM Agents.
 Accepted by EMNLP 2024.

 * Shengkang Wang, master student from Beijing University of Posts and Telecommunications (BUPT).
 Finished Projects: MFC-Bench: Benchmarking Multimodal Fact-Checking with Large Vision-Language Models.
+Accepted by ICLR 2025 workshop.

 * Zixin Chen, master student from Beijing University of Posts and Telecommunications (BUPT).
 Finished Projects: CofiPara: A Coarse-to-fine Paradigm for Multimodal Sarcasm Target Identification with Large Multimodal Models.
 Accepted by ACL 2024.